Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 The design of retention policies depends on the size of your organization and the scope of your data processing.
 That said, every policy should cover the following elements:

-• List of data categories: Financial records, company emails, legal documents, customer data, etc.
+• List of Data Categories: Types of data covered by the policy, such as financial records, company emails, legal documents, customer data, and contracts

-• Responsibilities: Who is in charge of storing and managing each type of data
+• Responsibilities: The people or teams responsible for storing, reviewing, and managing each type of data

-• Consumer privacy practices: How you treat different types of customer data, including payment card information
+• Consumer Privacy Practices: The standards for handling customer data, including payment card information

-A corporate data retention policy doesn’t have to name specific documents (e.g. balance sheets), but it should provide all of the details necessary for departments to store the required records securely and in harmony with regulatory requirements.
+A corporate data retention policy doesn’t have to name specific documents (e.g., balance sheets); however, it should provide all of the details necessary for departments to store the required records securely and in harmony with regulatory requirements.

 How Do You Create a Data Retention Policy?